 Chicago Dramatists is kicking off 2021 with a new set of exclusive Fireside Chats with guest Playwrights, Artistic Directors, and other Chicago professionals!
 These events will happen once per quarter, and are open only to current Network Members, Chicago Dramatists Benefactors, and Dramatists’ 100 members.
 All interviews will be recorded for The Sound & The Journey Podcast.

 Our next Fireside Chat will happen Friday, April 30 at 7pm CST.
 Featured will be Jacob Janssen, Artistic Producer of The COOP in NYC!

 Jacob will be joining Network Director Ean Miles Kessler for a discussion centering on his process when working with a writer on a new play, how he selects his projects, and the importance for successful playwrights of networking and building relationships within the theater.
 They’ll cover everything from producing your own work, to the skills and talents Jacob sees as most essential for writers to get their work picked up by a producer.
 The evening will conclude with select questions from the audience.
 Virtual doors “open” at 6:50pm CST, with a start time of 7pm CST.
 We look forward to this wonderful evening!

 How To Register

-An email with the registration page has been sent to all current Network Members, Dramatists Benefactors, and Dramatists’ 100 members.
+An email with the registration link will been sent to all current Network Members, Dramatists Benefactors, and Dramatists’ 100 members tonight at 6:30pm.
 Folks are requested to register for this event, as that registration page is where you will find the Zoom link.
 Any questions or concerns may be directed to Network Director Ean Miles Kessler at firstname.lastname@example.org

 An Important Note: These zoom sessions will be recorded, and the audio will be used and distributed as episodes of The Sound & The Journey Podcast.
 No image or audio of audience members will be included in any podcast episodes, but the sessions will be recorded in full.